Join now & save up to 80% on medication

 Missed Dose and Timing

-If a dose is missed, it is generally taken the same day when remembered.
-If it is close to the time of the next dose, skip the missed dose and resume the regular schedule.
-Do not double doses.
-Keeping a daily routine helps maintain consistent blood levels and blood pressure control.
+If you miss a dose, take it the same day when you remember.
+If it is close to the time of your next dose, skip the missed dose and resume the regular schedule.
+Do not take two doses at once.

 Storage and Travel Basics